JonasReich/OpenUnrealConventions/C++/Naming.md

 - Const functions that only return a boolean should be named like a question (mostly Has... or Is... prefix) which matches boolean field naming without the b prefix
 - Non-const functions that do not just determine and return a value but also modify an objects state should reflect this (e.g. Check... instead of Get..., Has... or Is...)
 - UFunctions interacting with Blueprints should follow some special rules:
-    - BlueprintImplementableEvents that have a C++ equivalent should be prefixed with Blueprint
+    - BlueprintImplementableEvents that have a C++ equivalent should be prefixed with ``Blueprint``
+        - Note that some UE4 code uses ``K2_`` as a prefix.
+This is highly discouraged, because the meaning of this prefix is very opaque (it's derived from Kismet 2, the old internal name of Blueprint visual scripting back from UDK days).
-    - The native C++ equivalent of a blueprint event should be prefixed with Native
+    - The native C++ equivalent of a blueprint event should be prefixed with ``Native``
     - see ``UAnimInstance::BlueprintUpdateAnimation`` and ``UAnimInstance::NativeUpdateAnimation`` for comparison
 - Property replication events are called ``OnRep_VariableName``, e.g. OnRep_HealthPoints
 - Delegate bound functions begin with ``Handle`` prefix (see [Events and Delegates](#events-and-delegates))